testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 We have seen `TableData` usage when we worked with Database and when we validated complex REST API output.
 Let's take a closer look at it.

-`TableData` is a core webtau data type.
+`TableData` is a core WebTau data type.
 Think of it as a list of maps with extra functionality.
 You can assign `TableData` to a variable, pass it around, return from functions and use for assertions.
 Data is available at runtime, and it is not a compile-time construct.